Midnight Release: Surviving as a Grown-up Gamer

 While I build my mind, I can sooth my nerves.
 After work, I find that my mood changes drastically once I have the chance to tackle, fight or shoot someone in a video game.
 The concentration it takes to play usually separates my thoughts from whatever thoughts I brought home with me, and really makes me a much more pleasant person to be around.

 Another benefit to playing is knowing what your child is playing.
 Working in retail, I have seen many a grandmother walk out of a store with a copy of Saint's Row or Grand Theft Auto in one hand, and an elementary sized child in the other.
 As a parent it is important to know what you are exposing your child to.
-How better to know than to play the same games he or she is playing.
+How better to know what they are playing, than to play the same games he or she is playing.
 Makes for a good facts-of-life discussion.
-There are so many benefits to playing. a basis for communication with your children may be the most significant.
+There are so many benefits to playing.
+An opportunity to talk to your children may be the most significant.

 How to Make Games Fit in Your Life

-I was a hard core gamer, and am now a casual gamer.
-All that means is that I don't play nearly as much as i used to.
+I was a hard-core gamer, and am now a casual gamer.
+All that means is that I don't play nearly as much as I used to.
 So, how did I make it work?
 How do I know its working?
-I've been married 18 years, and it looks like I'm going to make it to 19.
+I've been married 25 years, and it looks like I'm going to make it to 26.

 - Family has to come first.
 It has to come before work, friends, and most importantly video games.
 This is something you may already know.
 The key is to ensure your family knows.